epigen/spilterlize_integrate/README.md

 __Confounding Factor Analysis (CFA).__ We assessed the potential confounding effects of metadata on principal components (PCs) by quantifying their statistical associations with the first ten PCs from principal component analysis (PCA).
 Categorical metadata were tested using the Kruskal-Wallis test, while numeric metadata were analyzed using Kendall's Tau correlation.
 Metadata without variation were excluded, and numeric metadata with fewer than 25 unique values were converted to factors.
 P-values for associations between PCs and metadata were calculated and adjusted for multiple testing using the Benjamini-Hochberg method.
 The results were visualized as a heatmap with hierarchically clustered rows (metadata) displaying -log10 adjusted p-values, distinguishing between numeric and categorical metadata.

+__Correlation Heatmaps.__ To assess sample similarities we generated heatmaps of the sample-wise Pearson correlation matrix. using the `cor` function in R with the "pearson" method.
+Two versions of heatmaps were created: one hierarchically clustered and one sorted alphabetically by sample name.
+Hierarchical clustering was performed with the `hclust` function from the `fastcluster` package [ver] using "euclidean" distance and "complete" linkage.
+Heatmaps were visualized using the `ComplexHeatmap` package [ver] and annotated with relevant metadata.

 __Visualization.__ The quality of the data and the effectiveness of the processing steps were assessed through the following visualizations (raw/filtered counts were log2(x+1)-normalized): the mean-variance relationship of all features, densities of log2-values per sample, boxplots of log2-values per sample, and Principal Component Analysis (PCA) plots.
 For the PCA plots, features with zero variance were removed beforehand and colored by `[visualization_parameters.annotate]`.
 The plots were generated using the R libraries ggplot2, reshape2, and patchwork`(ver)[ref]`.

 **The analyses and visualizations described here were performed using a publicly available Snakemake `[ver](ref)` workflow `(ver)` [10.5281/zenodo.8144219](https://doi.org/10.5281/zenodo.8144219).**